WebDevBooster/gpt-exporter/README.md

 If you export no more than 3 conversations, then the export will be separate `.md` files.
 And if it's more than 3, then the export will be one `.zip` file that contains all the files.

+## Installation

+If you're unfamiliar with installing unpacked Chrome browser extensions, here's how to do it:

+First, click the **Code** button at the top of this page on https://github.com/WebDevBooster/gpt-exporter and click "Download ZIP" and unzip it to a place where you can leave it on your computer forever.

+Then:

+1) Click the 3 dots in Chrome, then **Extensions > Manage extensions**.
+2) Turn on the **Developer mode** toggle in the upper right corner.
+3) Click the **Load unpacked** button in the upper left corner.
+4) Navigate to the unzipped folder, click it and click the **Select folder** button.

+That's it.
+The GPT Exporter extension is now installed and active.
+Remember to de-activate it (after downloading your stuff from ChatGPT) by clicking the toggle in the lower right corner of the GPT Exporter extension card.